 You can certainly use each essential oil on its own.
 Personally, I like to make custom sleep blends, like the ones I’ve put in my Guidebook, depending on what’s keeping me up.
 Once you know which essential oils do what, it’s easy to tailor a recipe to suit your needs.

 How to Use Aromatherapy Oils for Sleep?
 Let Me Count the Ways!

 One of the reasons I love using essential oils to help sleep is because they’re so versatile and easy to use.
-I can mix a custom sleep blend in less than two seconds, or I can get a little more Martha Stewart and whip up a batch of homemade sleep balm.
+I can mix a custom sleep blend in less than two seconds, or I can get a little more Martha Stewart and whip up a batch of lavender sleep lotion, lavender sleeping spray, or homemade sleep balm.
 It’s really all up to you and how much effort you want to put into it.